 Global water resources are facing increasing pressure from climate change and rising consumption.
-This problem is especially acute in the Hindu Kush Himalayan mountains, which are home to 1.3 billion people – more than the entire continent of Europe.
+This problem is especially acute in the downstream areas of Hindu Kush Himalayan mountain rivers, which are home to 1.3 billion people – more than the entire continent of Europe.
 These people live in one of the most populous, disaster-prone and vulnerable regions in the world, yet knowledge about the region’s climate is still limited and scattered.
-See video.

 - World’s vanishing glaciers put millions at risk (May 2017)

 - GRID-Arendal (2010) High mountain glaciers and climate change – Challenges to human livelihoods and adaptation

 - The Front Lines of Climate Disruption: Alaskans Witness Collapsing Mountains, Shattered Lives (2016)

 - Rift in Pine Island Glacier points to a coming, broader collapse (Nov 2016)

 - Climate Link to Glacier Retreat Now Irrefutable (Dec 2016)

 - Going, Going … Glacier National Park’s Iconic Glaciers Are Melting Away (May 2017)